In this article

 Get a FREE assessment and insurance verification when you call one of our trusted addiction specialists.
 Don’t go through the process of recovery alone.
 There are people who can help you with the struggles you’re facing.
 Get in touch with one of us today.Call us Now (855) 638-9268

 Rates of addiction and overdose deaths in Maryland can both be reduced if more people entered treatment for drug and alcohol addiction.
-Currently, only 8.8% of those who are dependent on alcohol and 14.8% of those who are dependent on drugs receive treatment for their addiction ((Behavioral Health Barometer Maryland, 2015).

 For many people, the first step of addiction treatment will involve counseling along with medications to help decrease the cravings for drugs or alcohol.
 Combining medication with psychosocial therapeutic methods often produces the best results, as it gives the patient the opportunity to focus on treatment without spending all of their mental energy fighting cravings, and to work more effectively with their counselor.
 Addictions counselors often approach patients at the beginning of treatment by using methods such as motivational interviewing.
 Once they have motivated their patient to want to achieve successes in treatment, counselors turn to using cognitive-behavioral therapies to help change a patient’s behavioral and thought patterns.